Nepiki/Guides/Zillion-(SMS).md

 d4bf9e7bcf9a48da53785d2ae7bc4270

+## **Road Map**

+The best way to tackle the set would be to do the full game run first.
+This will require you to rescue Apple, Champ, get all the level up items, gun upgrades, blue ID cards, bread and learn the lay out of the base.
+You can earn all but two achievements in this run.

+The next achievement you should tackle requires another play through, but without rescuing Apple or Champ.
+You will be more resource constrained as you only have access to JJ, but it is manageable with your prior knowledge.

+The final achievement you should attempt is No Time to Waste, the timed achievement to rescue Apple.
+This achievement will require a solid understanding of the code recognition and entering that can only be learned through practice.
+Fortunately, you'll have had two complete play throughs and will have a great start at building the proficiency needed for it.

 ## **Resources**

 The single most useful resource for the vast majority of the run is the map available at: https://gamefaqs.gamespot.com/sms/588176-zillion/map/1176-game-map